avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-05-01-8-custom-skill.md

 ### Creation of the Alexa Skill

-In order to link Alexa to your AWS Device, we'll need to write a skill.
+In order to accept commands and controls from Alexa, we'll need to write a skill.
 Alexa skills let you add your own content and functionality to Alexa.
 Skills are a great way to engage with customers through a voice interface (VUI) and you can learn all about them on your own time at (https://developer.amazon.com/alexa-skills-kit).

 For today, let's start by logging into your developer account at  [Alexa Skill Kit Developer Console]( https://developer.amazon.com/alexa/console/ask).